LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/index.md

-﻿# Grant ID - Setup on Linux
+﻿# GrantID - Setup on Linux

-[Grant ID](../../index.md) can currently be installed on the following Linux distributions:
+[GrantID](../../index.md) can currently be installed on the following Linux distributions:

 * [Ubuntu Server](install-ubuntu.md)
 <!--